 With these comments in mind, here is my research on which companies cater and provide deals on single parent holidays.

 Look at sites such as GroupOn for deals.
 One parent found 5 nights for 2 with Real Family Holidays, full bed and board, for £250.
 Within the UK, consider a Family and Friends Railcard to reach your UK destination.
-The National Trust now does a family membership which can comprise of 1 adult plus kids.
+The National Trust now provides a family membership which can comprise of one adult plus kids.